 Courtesy of Michael Chu

 Like Kleinman, Michael Chu, a senior lecturer at Harvard Business School, begins his day with an energizing workout.
-For him, however, it's less about getting the exercise done and more about getting in touch with himself, not just in the morning, but in life.
+But for him, it's less about getting the exercise done and more about getting in touch with himself, not just in the morning, but in life.
 Between 5 and 6 a.m., he wakes up and exercises in his home gym, which, he told A Plus via email, "gives me the illusion I¹m young and trim."

 Once he finishes his workout, Chu can begin his day with not just improved physical health, but some important insights into his mental health.
 "I weigh myself on my Fitbit scale and take my blood pressure, which brings me back to reality — a very good place from where to contemplate the world for the rest of the day," he said.
+By starting the day with a mind-body connection, Chu is better able to take stock of himself and his abilities, allowing him to make the most of both all day long.
+You can take his routine a step further by meditating for a few minutes to recenter yourself and enter the right state of mind to tackle that to-do list.

 7. Do whatever makes you feel inspired. - Danielle Guenther, Photographer